pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/02/18/massively-over-engineering-a-static-website.md

 Previously, things like gig pages were being [generated from YAML (embedded in frontmatter)](https://github.com/rawfunkmaharishi/website-2018/blob/master/gigs/_posts/2019-05-18-paper-vintage.md), and then the JSON-LD was being generated per-page and embedded, but this was always a little clunky and I knew I could build something better.
 It seemed to me that the JSON-LD ought to be a first-class concept, with everything else being an artefact derived from it.
 So I attempted to make this happen.

 I ran those old markdown-with-frontmatter-YAML documents through a hastily-written Python script to turn them into legit YAML, installed a YAML plugin in Astro, and got to work.
 And it was horrible.
-It turns out that attempting to deal with JSON-as-data in a JavaScript framework, and then trying to use that generated JSON to derive some static HTML (using JavaScript) quickly turns into an ouroboros of hate.
+It turns out that attempting to create structured-JSON-from-YAML in a JavaScript framework, and then trying to use that generated JSON to derive some static HTML (using JavaScript) quickly turns into an ouroboros of hate.

 I took a step back around about here and had a look at the data I was working with, and the first thing I noticed was that there was a lot of redundancy.
 For example, the data for an individual gig might look like this: